 A tourist visa is sufficient as it usually allows you to stay in the country for 90 days.
 If you plan to stay in Korea afterwards, you will have to plan ahead to secure the proper documents and visas.

 It is not required to speak Korean to take the course or teach in Korea.
 Many Koreans will know basic English and most street signs will have English translations.
 However, learning a little of the language before you arrive is always a good idea!
-There are many programs and apps to help you learn hangul like Duolingo or Rosetta Stone.
+There are many programs and apps to help you learn Hangul (the Korean alphabet) like Duolingo or Rosetta Stone.

 Arrival orientation is intended to be a time for our tutors to connect with the local staff on resources that will help our tutors better acclimate to their new surroundings and host culture.
 During orientation, the local staff will inform tutors about Korean etiquette and homestay rules.
 Staff will also provide tutors with resources and best practices for teaching.
 Lastly, tutors will get to learn about optional social activities and outlets that will help them explore and immerse themselves in the Korean culture in their free time!